SolraBizna/ars-emu/HARDWARE.md

     BVS -       ; If overflow, start over
 ```

 Like the VIC-1541, the main CPU uses a simple, high-level interface that abstracts away details of the filesystem and physical layer.
 Unfortunately, this means that I don't know anything at all about the filesystem or the physical layer.
 I don't even know how big the floppies were.
 3.5"?
 5.25"?
 8"?!
-The only thing I do know is that sectors are apparently 256 bytes, and that floppies could store more than 64K.
+The only thing I do know is that sectors are apparently 256 bytes, and that floppies could store more than 64K but less than 16M.

 The floppy controller apparently spams zero whenever it is not executing a command, and aborts the reading of a command if it reads a zero.
 ARS DOS sends a zero, then reads repeatedly until it gets at least one zero, before sending any command, and expects to read one more zero byte before receiving the reply.
 When sending data, `$00` and `$FF` are sent as `$FF $01` and `$FF $80`, respectively—and, when sending a command from the ARS to DOS, `$0A` is sent as `$FF $0A`.

 ## Commands

-Commands are started by a single character, and terminated by a newline.
+Commands are started by a single character, and terminated by a newline (`$0A`).
 The response is either `E` (short for error?), or `O` (short for OK?) followed by a reply.

 A `<drive>` is either A or B, and designates which floppy drive to use.
 A `<name>` is a space-padded, capitalized, 8.3 filename without the dot (always 11 bytes).
 DOS heavily restricts the allowed characters, and ars-emu respects those restrictions.
 A `<handle>` is a single character used as a handle to an open file.
 DOS will mostly refuse to deal with handles that aren't ASCII decimal digits.
 A `<size>` is 24-bit, big-endian.
 A `<sector>` is 16-bit, big-endian.
+(Little endian would have been more natural for a 6502 based system, but Eiling minis all seem to have been big-endian.)

 - `Q`: After the SIMM check, DOS sends this command.
 If it doesn't get an `E` reply, it hangs.
 - `s<drive>`: Drive status. `E` is a major failure. `O0` means no disk. `O1` means disk present and writable. `O2` means disk present but write protected.
 Any other byte causes DOS to prompt if you want to format the disk.
 - `F<drive>`: Erase and format a disk.
 The DOS `FORMAT` command does this. ars-emu implements this, but in a very fake way that doesn't erase anything.
 - `K<drive>`: Check the disk.
 I guess.
 The DOS `CHECK` command does this. ars-emu just waits ten seconds or so and then replies `O` on any valid, mounted drive, which satisfies `CHECK`.
 - `c<source drive><dest drive>`: Create a block-for-block copy of the source disk.
 The DOS `CLONE` command does this. ars-emu doesn't implement this.
 - `M<drive><source name><destination name>`: Rename (move) a file.
-ARS DOS deletes the destination file before attempting this, but on some platforms, ars-emu will silently overwrite an existing destination.
-(Note that this command doesn't support cross-drive operation; when ARS DOS wants to do a cross-drive `move`, it emulates it by copying the file and deleting the source.)
+ARS DOS always deletes the destination file before attempting this.
+On some platforms, ars-emu will silently overwrite an existing destination, on others, there will be an error.
+(Note that this command doesn't support cross-drive operation; when ARS DOS wants to do a cross-drive `move`, it emulates it by copying the file—agonizingly slowly!—and deleting the source.)
 - `D<drive><name>`: Delete a file.
 ARS DOS seems to expect this to fail on nonexistent files, so ars-emu does so.
 - `l<drive>`: List all files on drive.
-Response is below.
+Response is described below.
 - `(<drive><name>`: Open an existing file.
 A successful response includes a handle for the new file.
 - `C<drive><name>`: Create a new file.
 A successful response includes a handle for the new file.
 ARS DOS seems to think this will fail if the file already exists.
 - `)<handle>`: Close an open handle.
 DOS sends a lot of these, and ignores errors when doing so.
 - `R<handle>`: Read a sector and advance the file pointer.
 Always reads a whole sector.
 When reading the last sector of *any* file, *including a non-sector-sized one*, DOS assumes this will *not* advance the file pointer.
 - `W<handle>`: Write a sector and advance the file pointer.
 The data to write will follow the newline.
-Always write a whole sector.
+Always write a whole sector of data, even if you're writing the last sector of a non-sector-sized file.
 If DOS believes a file is going to expand, it does a `T` before beginning the write, so presumably a `W` will never grow the file on its own.
 When writing the last sector of *any* file, *including a non-sector-sized one*, DOS assumes this will *not* advance the file pointer.
-- `T<handle><size>`: Truncate or grow a file to the given size.
+- `T<handle><size>`: Truncate *or grow* a file to the given size.
 This appears to be the only way to alter a file's size.
 DOS assumes that this will leave the file pointer at the last sector which exists; e.g. truncating a file to 511 or 512 bytes sets the file pointer to sector 1, while truncating it to 513 sets it to sector 2.
 - `S<handle><sector>`: Seek the file pointer.
 Note that you can only seek to a sector boundary.
 - `L<handle>`: Reports the size of a file.
 Gives a 24-bit size in bytes.
 - `P<handle>`: Reports the file pointer.
 Gives a 16-bit sector number.
 (Not a "real" command; ars-emu provides it, but whether the real cartridge had a command like this is not known as ARS DOS doesn't use it)